-When creating a production set, the original file names are replaced with a Bates number sequence.
-Which made it cumbersome to locate the original file.
+When creating a production set, the original file names are replaced with a Bates number sequence, which can made it cumbersome to locate the original file.
 The opposing party only has access to the Bates number and will only reference content based on the Bates.
-By adding the production log, we have made it easy to cross-reference back to the original file from the Bates number with just one click.
+GoldFynch’s production log feature makes it easy to cross-reference back to the original file from the Bates number with just one click.

 Here is how it works

 When you create a production set in GoldFynch, a log is created.
 The log is an interactive listing of all the files that are contained in the production set.
 In this log, you can filter through the names of files, see if the file has any redactions, and click to open the original file.

 Productions button in the left navigation panel.